NixOS/rfcs/0099-Replacing bash as the default shell.md

 [summary]: #summary

-Use oilshell as the default shell for nixos.
-Oilshell aims to be compatible with bash while trying to bring real programming language features (like hashmap or dicts) to the shell.
+Use oil as the stdenv shell in nixos.
+Oil aims to be compatible with bash while trying to bring real programming language features (like hashmap or dicts) to the shell.

 ## Motivation